LindaEng/SWE-2.0-WORKSHOPS/FRONTEND/2-REACT-CLASS-COMPONENTS/ReadMe.md

 # React Class Components

 ## Objectives
+- Review of what react components are.
-- What is a react class component?
+- What is a react Class component?
 - Why do we need to learn how to write class components?
 - what is this.state
 - how to update state